-FOODPACK TANZANIA 2019 International Trade Show on Food & Processing, DrinkTech & Packaging etc. Intl Trade Exhibition from 28 - 30 June 2019, at Diamond Jubilee Hall , Dar-Es-Salaam, Tanzania.
+FOODPACK TANZANIA 2019 International Trade Show on Food & Processing, DrinkTech & Packaging etc. The exhibition will be held in conjunction with AgroFood/Packprint from 25 - 27 June 2019, at Diamond Jubilee Hall , Dar-Es-Salaam, Tanzania.

 FOODPACK TANZANIA 2019 provides a unique opportunity to expand your brand in one of the most astonishing business destinations in Asia.
 The Exhibition attracts exhibitors from around 16 countries.

 FOODPACK TANZANIA 2019 attracts Polential visitor from Tanzania & it's Surroundng Countries.
 Last year the Exhibition attracted visitors from Kenya, Rwanda, Ethopia, Nigeria, Egypt, Iran, India & South Africa.